 - Treating those who are self employed as earning at least the national minimum wage

-- Those residents on passported* out of work benefits who also receive Disability Living Allowance or Personal Independence Payment (PIP) will no longer be subject to the 15% reduction in support level applicable to those on passported benefits
+- Those residents on passported* out of work benefits who also receive Disability Living Allowance or Personal Independence Payment (PIP) will not be subject to the 15% reduction in support level applicable to those on passported benefits

 - We will be able to exercise our discretion to backdate awards where deemed appropriate, taking into account the individual circumstances of the case.